GMLC-TDC/pyhelics/docs/installation.md

 $ make -j8 && make install
 ```

-Now in bash, we can set the environment variable:
+Now in bash, you can set the environment variable:

 ```bash
 $ export PYHELICS_INSTALL=~/local/helics-v2.5.2
 ```

-Now when we `import helics` and print the version we get `2.5.2 (2020-06-14)`.
+Now when you `import helics` and print the version you'll get `2.5.2 (2020-06-14)`.

 ```bash
 $ python -c "import helics; print(helics.helicsGetVersion())"
 2.5.2 (2020-06-14)
 ```

-We build from source and use the `develop` branch instead as well.
+If you want to build from source and use the `develop` branch:

 ```bash
 $ git checkout develop > /dev/null